SaahilClaypool/swarm_novelty_search/README.md

 For our project, I think we might run into some scaling issues.
 If there are 6 weights for the neural net, then for each state (6 numbers), each value can either increase decrease or stay the same.
 So, 3 options.
 That means from any one state, there will be 3^6 possible 'steps' in all directions.
 I think we can keep the top 3 or so most novel populations after each generation and permutate those.
 That means there will roughly be 2,000 populations to test per iteration (basically, 3 ^ N weights).
 So, if each simulation takes 1 minute, each iteration will take around 1 day.

+# Analysis

+The most important part of this project is analysis.
+Below are my proposed measures:

+0. Polynomial time constraints

+1. Confirmation of clustering metric

+    We create a custom clustering method, so we need to visualize how well it works.
+    First, just run argos with the discovered weights.
+    Second, great a matplotlib scatter / line plot of location with opacity representing the time step (temporal level).

+2. Clustering over time

+    Plot cluster level per time

+3. Fitness search vs novelty search

+    Plot segregation per time

+4. Does this work with more bots?

+    Take the discovered parameters, run them with more bots